 All of these actions can be counted using one or more conversion metrics.

 The first set of conversion metrics are all interaction-based.
 This means that a customer is required to interact with one of your ads before completing a conversion in order for a conversion to be counted.

 - All conversions (All conv.) shows you data for all conversions actions, including those which you may have chosen to not include in the below Conversions metric.
 It includes conversions on your website, phone call conversions, cross-device conversions.
 Conversions from other special sources, such as conversions tracked in apps or imported from an external source, are also included.

 - Conversions shows you the number of conversions you have received across all your conversion actions.
 You can use this metric to see how often interactions with your digital ads lead customers to carry out actions that provide value to your business.

-- Cross-device conversions reports the total number of modeled cross-device conversions across all of your conversion actions.
+- Cross device conversion tracking shows the total number of modeled cross device conversions across all of your conversion actions.
 A cross-device conversion happens when a user clicks on your ad on one device and converts on another.